clara0goncalves/Machine_Learning_HW1_Sapienza/README.md

 - Compute the Jacobian matrix for the learned forward kinematics using automatic differentiation.
 - Compare the computed Jacobian with the analytical Jacobian for the 2-joint robot.

-### 4. Documentation and Submission
-- Write a detailed report covering:
-  - Data generation and preprocessing.
-  - Model architecture and hyperparameter configurations.
-  - Training process and evaluation results.
-  - Comparisons of Jacobians and any additional findings.
-  - Submit a ZIP file containing the code and a separate PDF report.

 ---

 ## Tools and Environment